carlgieringer/sophistree/Features.md

 A user can:

-- create a new Proposition by double-tapping the graph canvas
+- create a new Proposition by double-tapping the canvas
 - create a new Excerpt by selecting text in the content page and adding to Sophistree from the context menu.
 - add a proposition to a compound by dragging a proposition node into the compound node